How to Download a Website Backup (hPanel + cPanel)

 Start by logging into your cPanel, then follow these steps:

-This backup is arguably the simplest of the bunch since it’s only a click away.
-However, it only saves your website files and emails.
+This backup method is the simplest out of the available options since it only requires a single click.
+However, it only saves your files and emails.

-The last option allows you to backup selected files only.
-However, the steps are a bit more complicated.
+This backup feature allows you to backup selected files only.
+However, the steps to backing up the site’s content without a specialized backup tool are a bit more complicated.

-Before proceeding, you need to know where all website files are located (root folder).
-It’s usually the public_html directory, but it is also possible for your website to be installed in a subdirectory like /w/.
+Before proceeding, you need to find the root folder where your site files are located.
+It’s usually in the public_html directory, but it is also possible for your website to be installed in a subdirectory like /w/.

 Here’s what you need to do to start the backup process: